 Do different parts of your tongue really taste different flavors?
 You might have no idea what the tongue taste map is, or you might know it like the back-of-your-tongue from a middle school science class.
 Either way, before you get an image of The Map from Dora The Explorer singing a tongue-version of the theme song, there’s research indicating how we taste isn’t exactly aligned with what’s printed in many textbooks.
 You literally had one job, textbooks.
-So, before you dig into your Thanksgiving feast, we’re untying the tongue and discovering the truth behind how you taste stuff(ing).
+So, before you dig into your Thanksgiving feast, we’re untying the human tongue and discovering the truth behind how you taste stuff(ing).

 Taste buds are not those bumps on your tongue.